Introduction

 the rate of charge (voltage increase) increases linearly with the current through

-as they charge or dissipate.
+they charge or dissipate.

 Diodes have substantially different behavior than resistors and capacitors because